MJC-Vaugneray/photobooth/README.md

 ## Original project

-This project is a fork from [`reuterbal/photobooth`](https://github.com/reuterbal/photobooth) (thanks a lot to him), with some custom features.
+This project is a fork from [`reuterbal/photobooth`](https://github.com/reuterbal/photobooth), with some custom features.
+Thanks a lot to him for this work released under a copyleft license.

 Like the original project, the code is provided under [AGPL v3](LICENSE.txt).